Call

 The first rule is INVESTIGATE, INVESTIGATE, INVESTIGATE!

 An attorney should be approachable.
 He or she should answer your questions and treat you with respect.
-If the attorney will not get on the phone and talk directly with you; if you feel that the attorney is bothered by your questions, or he or she doe not treat you with respect, then you are probably talking to the wrong attorney.
+If the attorney will not get on the phone and talk directly with you; if you feel that the attorney is bothered by your questions, or he or she does not treat you with respect, then you are probably talking to the wrong attorney.

 Here are some questions you should ask when deciding who is the best parole attorney to hire.
 Remember, you should always be able to talk to the attorney directly.